 The C++ implementation with tests should be the second commit.

-Once you are satisfied with your C++ implementation write a C interface for it.
-The C interface needs to be as small as possible so that clients don't need to worry about implementation details.
+Once you are satisfied with your C++ implementation, time to write some tests for C interface, usually you don't need to change the generated C interfaces, those C interfaces are made as small as possible so that clients don't need to worry about implementation details.
 If you are implementing blockchain

 Please make sure you catch all C++ exceptions in C implementation.

 Generate the idiomatic interface code by running

 tools/generate-files.
 If possible test the interface on Android, iOS.
 Optionally add integration test to each platform.
 This is required only if the interface is significantly different than the interface used for other blockchains.

 The C interface, any Protobuf models, and integration tests should be third commit.

 The above steps are summarized below as a checklist:

 Create tests in